Tawny Kitaen: Career

-Reality TV

 Kitaen joined the cast of the sixth edition of the VH1 reality television show The Surreal Life, which began airing in March 2006.
 She also appeared in the second season of the VH1 reality TV show Celebrity Rehab with Dr. Drew, which began in October 2008.
 She appeared in the Season 4 Episode 12 of Botched, requesting that her breast implants be removed.

 Personal life and death

 Kitaen dated Ratt guitarist Robbin Crosby during and after high school.
 They moved in together as teenagers when Crosby was in the band Phenomenon.